Meet the Team

 Kuruvilla George (KG) is originally from Singapore.
 He completed his medical education in India and his post-graduation as a psychiatrist in the UK.
 He currently lives in Melbourne Australia and recently retired as the Director of Medical Services at Peter James Centre and Wantirna Health and Clinical Director of Aged Person’s Mental Health and ECT for Eastern Health.
 KG was also a Clinical Professor at Deakin University and Clinical Associate Professor at Monash University.
 He served as the deputy chief psychiatrist for the state of Victoria from 2002 to 2012.

 KG and his family lived in India as missionaries from 1986 to 1995.
 He was the general secretary of the Evangelical Medical Fellowship of India and travelled widely visiting medical colleges and mission hospitals ministering to health care professionals.
 His experience includes a period as Doctor, with Operation Mobilization’s first ship the MV LOGOS.
-Kuruvilla is married to Margaret who is from UK and has four grown children and four grandchildren.
+Kuruvilla is married to Margaret who is from the UK and has four grown children and four grandchildren.

 Head of Training